 West Suffolk Hospital Orthopaedic Department

-Whilst at the West Suffolk there is lots of opportunity to progress both clinically and academically.
-As a group we will support and prepare you for the FRCS and your life in orthopaedics.
+Whilst at the West Suffolk Hospital there are lots of opportunity to progress both clinically and academically.
+You will be supported and given a mix of opportunities in theatres and clinics.
+As a group, we will support and prepare you for the FRCS and your life in orthopaedics.

 Educational Supervisor: Miss Lora Young

 - 9 registrars

 - 5 regional trainees

 - 3 trainees on Fellowship (Belgium/ Sri Lanka)

 2x consultant pairings as clinical supervisors per 6month block.

 Consultants on call blocks Monday 8am-Tursday 5pm and Thursday 5pm- Monday 8am.
 During on call, elective operations for that consultant surgeon are cancelled but clinics will continue.
 Registrars work 24 hours on-call with on call accommodation provided and compensatory rest day the following day.
 There will be cross covering of clinics to account for leave.